War (Marvel Comics): War (First Horseman of Apocalypse)

 War is one of four children of Apocalypse and Genesis, born and raised on Okkara.
 She and her siblings grow up to be the first Horsemen of Apocalypse and fight against the Brood in Ancient Egypt.
-When the forces of the dimension of Amenth invade Earth and split Okkara into Krakoa and Arakko, War, along with her mother, her siblings, all Okkaran mutants, and the newly created island of Arakko, is voluntarily sealed away in Amenth to stop the invasion while her father Apocalypse remains on Earth.
+When the forces of Amenth invade Earth and split Okkara into Krakoa and Arakko, War, along with her mother, her siblings, all Okkaran mutants, and Arakko, is voluntarily sealed away in Amenth to stop the invasion, while Apocalypse remains on Earth.

-During the millennia of fighting against the Amenthi hordes, War has a son who is later known as Summoner with a mutant named Bracken.
-Bracken is killed by the mutant Solem in a duel, leading to War imprisoning the latter.

-After Genesis becomes Annihilation's new host, Arakko is subjugated and united with the forces of Amenth.
-War and her siblings are sent to Otherworld to destroy the province of Dryador and lay siege to the Starlight Citadel.
-When Summoner successfully lures Apocalypse to Otherworld, the Horsemen attack and severely wound their father.
-When Saturnyne intervenes and arranges the X of Swords tournament, War is chosen as a swordbearer for Arakko and travels with her sister Pestilence to recruit their aunt Isca the Unbeaten, the mercenary Pogg Ur-Pogg, and, to War's fury, Solem.
+After Genesis becomes the host of Annihilation, Arakko is subjugated by the forces of Amenth.
+War and her siblings are sent to Otherworld to attack Dryador and the Starlight Citadel.
+When Saturnyne intervenes and arranges the X of Swords tournament, War is chosen as a swordbearer for Arakko.

-At the banquet prior to the tournament, War attempts to poison Wolverine, but inadvertently poisons Cypher instead.
-White Sword heals Cypher, calling War's ploy cowardly.

 War's first challenge in the tournament is against Solem in a contest of who can cut off a limb from their opponent first.
-Solem calls in a favor owed to him by Wolverine and asks the Krakoan mutant to take his place, telling War that Wolverine had killed her son Summoner in a previous challenge to enrage her before departing.
-War outmatches Wolverine in combat (though he had been poisoned by Death) but is unable to cut off his head due to his adamantium skeleton.
-Wolverine cuts off her left hand (which she later regenerates) and wins the challenge, though the victory goes to Arakko since he was standing in for Solem.
-After the tournament concludes and Annihilation is defeated, War and her siblings (excluding Death) return to Amenth with their parents.
+Solem calls in a favor owed to him by Wolverine, who takes Solem's place in the battle.
+In the subsequent fight, War outmatches Wolverine, but fails to kill him.
+Wolverine cuts off War's left hand and wins the challenge, though the victory goes to Arakko since he was standing in for Solem.

-When Genesis incites a civil war on Planet Arakko, War joins her mother there and fights against Storm and her allies.
-After the war ends, she joins her mother and her brother Famine in exile on Phobos.
+When Genesis incites a civil war on Arakko, War joins her mother there and fights against Storm and her allies.
+After the war ends, War joins her mother and Famine in exile on Phobos.